Fragile Ceasefire: Rising Tensions Between Israel and Lebanon | Law-Order

 Fragile Ceasefire: Rising Tensions Between Israel and Lebanon

-The fragile ceasefire between Israel and Hezbollah is under threat after Israeli strikes killed two people in southern Lebanon.
-Authorities from both sides have made accusations of truce violations.
-U.S. envoy Amos Hochstein has warned Israel against alleged breaches to maintain peace.
+The ceasefire between Israel and Lebanon is under threat as Israeli strikes killed two in southern Lebanon, prompting Lebanese allegations of multiple ceasefire violations.
+Lebanon's parliament speaker reported 54 such violations and called for immediate UN intervention.
+Israel denies these claims, attributing tension to Hezbollah's activities.

+The volatile ceasefire agreement between Israel and Lebanon is facing severe challenges following recent Israeli military strikes in southern Lebanon, which left at least two people dead.
+Lebanese authorities have accused Israel of breaching the ceasefire multiple times since its implementation on November 27, jeopardizing regional stability.

+Despite the truce stipulating no offensive operations from either side, Lebanese officials report fatal Israeli drone attacks on Marjayoun and Nabatieh, calling these actions 'flagrant violations.'
+In contrast, Israel attributes the tensions to Hezbollah's movements in disputed areas, denying any breach of the agreement.

 (With inputs from agencies.)